My son has been gluten-free since he was 2.5 years old. What is gluten? Why did I choose to remove it from my son’s diet?

 I drove us to the local public health nurse clinic where I knew several of the nurses from our Healthy Baby group we attended till I went back to work.
 She called in the nutritionist and we came up with a game plan.

-You know what happened next?
+Do you know what happened next?
 A few days later my clumsy crawler stood up and walked for the first time at 15 months old.

 Wesley started developing language well and at 18 months had about 15 words he used regularly.
-Then we went for our 18 month check up and that’s when things went downhill.
-At the visit they gave him his regularly scheduled vaccine, and that night he had a terrible fever.
+Then we went for our 18-month check-up and that’s when things went downhill.
+At the visit, they gave him his regularly scheduled vaccine, and that night he had a terrible fever.
 Poof!
 He stopped using the words he once did.

 I started thinking about removing gluten from my son’s diet after reading Jenny McCarthy’s book “Louder Than Words: A Mother’s Journey in Healing Autism” when he was 2.

 Gluten is the protein found in wheat.
-Similar proteins are also found in rye, barley and possibly oats.
+Similar proteins are also found in rye, barley, and possibly oats.
 At this time I was in denial.
 It was apparent he was language delayed.
 But I refused to believe he had autism.
 But deep down I think I knew.

-It wasn’t until that terrible day in January 2008 when Wesley was diagnosis with autism did I revisit the idea of removing the gluten.
+It wasn’t until that terrible day in January 2008 when Wesley was diagnosed with autism did I revisit the idea of removing the gluten.
 A month later we visited a naturopathic doctor.
 She also had me remove gluten and soy from his diet.